dark-yx/LeFriApp/README.md

 1. Make sure environment variables are correctly configured
 2. Verify redirect URI is set up in Google Cloud Console
-3. The client ID must be correctly configured in the `.env` file
+3. The client ID must be correctly configured in the environment variables

 ## 🚨 Troubleshooting